novaframework/nova/docs/02_quick-start.md

 1>
 ```

 Now you can type `application:ensure_all_started(my_first_app).` to start your app.
-If you now open http://localhost:8080/ you should see a "Hello World"-message.
+If you now open http://localhost:8080/ you should see a "Nova is running"-message.

 ## Dev mode